 If you’ve paid attention to popular culture during recent years, you know San Diego Comic-Con has become a phenomenon.
 A juggernaut that extends far beyond the realm of comic books to encompass movies, TV, and all things entertainment.
-A festival of the nerdy, geeky, and awesome, it’s about to take over the streets of America’s Finest City this weekend.

 Our Favorite Comic Book Attorneys